The Beginner’s Guide to WordPress 404 Error Pages

 A good 404 error page should contain a few essential elements.
 These include a link or navigation menu, an on-brand apology or explanation, and a Search box.

 As you can see, creating a functional page is a useful way of mitigating the effects of a 404 error.
-They also ensure your website has an air of professionalism, despite an error being present.
+It can also ensure that your website has an air of professionalism, despite an error being present.

 How to Find and Fix 404 Errors on Your WordPress Website

 Fortunately, it’s possible to find these errors within WordPress.
-What’s more, once the issues are resolved, you can apply what you’ve learned to avoid the problem occuring in the future.
+What’s more, once the issues are resolved, you can apply what you’ve learned to avoid the problem occurring in the future.

 Google Analytics is great for rooting out 404 errors.
-Within the dashboard, go to Customization > Custom Reports and create a +New Custom Report.
-Then set the parameters as follows.
+Within the dashboard, go to Explore and choose Blank:

-Save the report, open it, and you’ll see exactly which URLs are causing 404 errors.
+Hit Apply, and you’ll see a report of all the 404 errors on your website.
 Regardless of whether there’s a wider problem on your site, WordPress makes this easy to fix.

-How to Handle 404 Errors Effectively On Your Website
+How to Deal With 404 Errors On Your Website

 Even if you do your best to avoid them, 404 errors are bound to happen from time to time.
 However, there are ways to minimize their disruption.
 Let’s take a look at two now.